gabrielEFagundes/commita/README.md

 ```

 > [!IMPORTANT]
-> It's worth warning that commita's commands do not work properly in powershell/cmd, because those are not based on bash, which means they don't support some specific commands that bash does.
+> You can use commita on Windows CLIs, but it's highly not recommended to do that, as some commands need bash to work properly.
-> You can use the commands on the CLIs, but I do not recommend doing that, use git bash instead!
+> Just use Git Bash if you're on Windows.

 ## License